D-block contraction

-The d-block contraction (sometimes called scandide contraction) is a term used in chemistry to describe the effect of having full d orbitals on the period 4 elements.
+d-Block contraction or scandide contraction refers to the consequences of a full 3d subshell on the properties of period 4 elements.
 The elements in question are gallium, germanium, arsenic, selenium, bromine, and krypton.
 Their electronic configurations include completely filled d orbitals (d^{10}).
 The d-block contraction is best illustrated by comparing some properties of the group 13 elements to highlight the effect on gallium.